Cost Participation Program

 Financial Services provides a letter for the district engineer to send the applicant informing them of the Cost Share Committee’s decision or MHTC’s action for projects requesting set-aside funds and discussion points.
 If additional information is needed, Financial Services will compile the requested information and provide it to the Committee.

 The district works with the approved applicant to draft the Cost Share agreement, using the form FS08 found on the eAgreements website at http://sp/sites/eagreements/Agreements/Forms/My%20Agreements.aspx.
 Agreements

 identify project costs, each party’s financial responsibility, the maximum amount of approved Cost Share funding and the year the funding is available.
 The district sends the agreement to the “Agreements Review Group” for review as outlined in the eAgreements review process.
 The district and applicant address all comments and make appropriate changes to the agreement.
 The agreement is sent to the Chief Counsel’s Office for a final review before the applicant executes the agreement.

-The applicant must execute the agreement within six months after the recommendation of the Committee to prevent the funds from expiring and being allocated to another project, unless an extension is approved by the Committee.
+The applicant must execute the agreement within six months after the recommendation of the Committee; or within six months after MHTC’s approval - to prevent the funds from expiring and being allocated to another project, unless an extension is approved by the Committee.